 If you have been racially profiled by the Louisiana State Police or experienced an incident of excessive force, violence, intimidation, or harassment, the Department of Justice must hear about it.

-You have an important opportunity to partner with the Department of Justice to create lasting, positive change in our state's law enforcement agencies.
+You have an opportunity to help create lasting, positive change in our state's law enforcement agencies.
 In order to do so, we must tell our stories.
-Share yours confidentially or attend an upcoming town hall and join us in the effort to protect all Louisianians from police violence and misconduct.
+Share yours confidentially at any time by contacting the phone or email listed above, or attend a community town hall meeting to provide testimony and learn more information about the investigation.
+Sharing information about your experiences interacting with the Louisiana State Police is an important part of the effort to protect all Louisianans from police violence and misconduct.

 PLEASE NOTE: This is a formal investigation, which is independent from any others, so please reach out to the DOJ even if you have already shared information with other organizations or investigators.